grokify/awesome-go-wasm/README.md

 **[⬆ back to top](#contents)**

-## TinyGo Browser Examples
+## TinyGo Guest Examples

-- [Official TinyGo Example](https://tinygo.org/docs/guides/webassembly/) - How to call WebAssembly from JavaScript in a browser.
-You can call a JavaScript function from Go and call a Go function from WebAssembly:
+- [Official TinyGo Browser Example](https://tinygo.org/docs/guides/webassembly/) - How to call WebAssembly from JavaScript in a browser.
+You can call a JavaScript function from Go and call a Go function from WebAssembly.
+- [WASI Hello World Example in Go from Wasm by Example](https://wasmbyexample.dev/examples/wasi-hello-world/wasi-hello-world.go.en-us.html) - In this example, We will be writing "Hello world!" to both the console (`stdout`), and a newly created file `helloworld.txt`.
+We highly reccomended that you have read the [WASI Introduction](https://wasmbyexample.dev/examples/wasi-introduction/wasi-introduction.all.en-us.html) before procedding with this example.

 **[⬆ back to top](#contents)**